Watch Good Morning America live

-I found this out while working in New York for 2 months back in 2014 where I’d regularly walk past the studios on the corner of 44th Street and Broadway towards the end of their 7am to 9am show (7am – 8am on weekends).
+I found this out while working in New York for 2 months back in 2014.
+I’d regularly walk past the studios on the corner of 44th Street and Broadway towards the end of their 7am to 9am show (7am – 8am on weekends).
 It’s a daily event and surprisingly far less busy than you might expect.
-There’s a big window for watching the presenters as they interview that day’s “A-listers”, with speakers so you can hear what’s going on inside.
-However the best bit are definetly the live sketches they do outside on the sidewalk.
+There’s a big window for watching the presenters as they interview that day’s “A-listers”.
+Overhead are speakers so you can hear what’s going on inside.
+However the best bit are definitely the live sketches they do outside on the sidewalk.

-A few times a week there’d be more of a show on the plaza with rigging, lighting and more than one camera.
+A few times a week there’d be more of a show on the plaza with rigging, lighting and multiple cameras.
 On that occasion I took photos from behind the presenters and then watched the show a few days later online to see if I’d appeared or not.
-On slower days generally just Ginger Zee, the weather reporter would appear, adjacent to the window for a weather update, with possibly a quick chat to the crowd before she retreated back inside!
+On slower days generally just Ginger Zee, the weather reporter would appear.
+She’d stand adjacent to the window for a weather update, with possibly a quick chat to the crowd before she retreated back inside!

 Alternatively there’s the ‘Today’ programme at the Rockerfeller Plaza in-between 48th and 49th.
 A similar set-up with a view of the studio and outside sketches but GMA’s was one my route to work and felt a bit more accessible.

-- Stand near the exit door on the right handside as you’re then more likely to have a casual chit-chat or get a “hello” from one of the presenters.
-Also you might see a star waiting candidly in the wings (like I did when Lisa Kudrow was on the show).
+1. Stand near the exit door on the right-hand side.
+There you’re more likely to have a casual chit-chat or get a “hello” from one of the presenters.
+Also you might see a star waiting candidly in the wings.
+Like I did when Lisa Kudrow was on the show.

-- Alternatively stand by the corner of the viewing window as that’s where the roving camera tends to be, and how you’ll get in the background.
+2. Alternatively stand by the corner of the viewing window as that’s where the roving camera tends to be.
+You’ll then get to appear in the background.

-- Don’t get unlucky and be right behind the presenter as then you won’t be in shot at all!
+3. Don’t get unlucky and be stood right behind the presenter as then you won’t be in shot at all!

-- If you do appear in shot try to look at the presenter every once in a while otherwise you’ll appear like a buffoon constantly gurning at the camera.
+4. If you appear in shot try to look at the presenter occasionally otherwise you’ll look a bit weird.